Head constable: India

 Head constable in the Indian police is equivalent to sergeant in police forces in other countries.
 Head constables wear three point-down chevrons on their sleeves or three bars on their epaulettes.
 In Kerala Police, when serving in the local police, a head constable is designated as a senior civil police officer (SCPO).

+In some state police forces, such as the Odisha Police, the rank of havildar is used and is considered equivalent to the rank of head constable.
+In the Kerala Police, however, the rank of havildar exists only in the Armed Police cadre.

 Ireland and colonial police forces

 In the Royal Irish Constabulary, Royal Ulster Constabulary (until its reorganisation in 1970), and some colonial forces such as the Palestine Police, head constable was a rank between the sergeant and inspector grades, roughly equivalent to a warrant officer in the Army.
 In colonial forces, it was usually a rank held by Europeans only.
 Some colonial forces also had a higher rank of head constable major.